Code-Fellows-Material/reading-notes/301/class-01.md

     - Can be thought of like a building block that can be moved around an re-used.

-- *What are the charactistics of a component?*
+- *What are the characteristics of a component?*

                     Reusability − Components are usually designed to be reused in different situations in different applications.
 However, some components may be designed for a specific task.